 Since we are selling the plants for one dollar apiece, we earn a profit of 93 cents per plant.
 As you can imagine, since the price is so low, we get many customers who buy entire trays full of multiple plants.
 Each year, my daughter has made a few hundred dollars.

 Educationally, this has been a great lesson to teach my daughter.
-She has learned the basics of running a business, supply and demand, delayed gratification, customer service, sales, and also various financial skills.
-(She’s less than 10 years old!!)
+She has learned the basics of running a business, supply and demand, delayed gratification, customer service, sales, and various financial skills.
+(She’s less than ten years old!!)

 What type of research or learning curve is required for this Side Jam?

-My daughter likes to get really involved with the pre-work though.
+My daughter likes to get involved with the pre-work, though.
 At times, she’s asked if I could drive her to Lowe’s so she could do some competitor research!
 In fact, she has interviewed several employees in the nursery, asking which plants have been top sellers for them.
 (Smart girl!!)

 Is this something you might try again some day?
 Why or why not?

-Yes, we are on our third year of growing and selling plants, and will continue to do it as long as my daughter enjoys it.
+Yes, we are in our third year of growing and selling plants and will continue to do it as long as my daughter enjoys it.

-We improve upon the process each and every year.
+We improve upon the process every year.
 I ask her what she might want to do differently the next time, and she always has some great suggestions.
-(For example: selling pre-orders, promoting on Facebook, and choosing different plants based on success rate.)
+(For example selling pre-orders, promoting on Facebook, and choosing different plants based on success rate.)